edunuzzi/go-xrate/README.md

 - [ ] Other useful statistics from a specific cryptocurrency and/or exchange

 ## Contribution
-Please feel free to contribute with both suggestions and new code :D
+Please feel free to contribute with both suggestions and pull requests :D